amanmalali/CompilerDock/README.md

 * ``` RUN apt-get install <Name of ubuntu package for the language>``` Languages can also be removed from the dockerfile if they are not needed by deleting the corresponding RUN command in the Dockerfile

+## Testing
+The project uses tox and pytest for testing
+Run ```tox``` to start the testing.
+If you contribute to the project, please make sure to add/modify test cases.

 ## TODO
 * Memory limitations on Docker